yahoo/elide-doc/pages/guide/v5/17-migration.md

 ## New Features in Elide 5.X

-Elide 5 introduces three primary new features:
+Elide 5 introduces several new features:
  - A new [semantic modeling layer and analytic query API](/pages/guide/v{{ page.version }}/04-analytics.html) for OLAP style queries against your database.
  - An [asynchronous API]((/pages/guide/v{{ page.version }}/11.5-asyncapi.html)) for API read requests with long durations.
  - An [data export API]((/pages/guide/v{{ page.version }}/11.5-asyncapi.html)) for exporting flat models as CSV or JSON.
  - [A mechanism](/pages/guide/v{{ page.version}}/02-data-model.html#api-versions) to version elide models and the corresponding API.
  - The 'hasmember' and 'hasnomember' filter operator supports predicates that traverse to-many relationships (book.authors.name=hasmember='Foo').
+ - New 'between' and 'notbetween' filter operators.
+ - Eliminates N+1 database query scenarios.

 The analytics capabilities, asynchronous API, and table export API were developed in conjunction with a powerful Analytics UI called [Yavin](https://yavin.dev/).